1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 # [Beta] Deploy 1Password SCIM Bridge on Azure Container Apps

-This deployment example describes how to deploy 1Password SCIM Bridge as an app on Azures's [Container Apps](https://azure.microsoft.com/en-us/products/container-apps/#overview) service.
+This deployment example describes how to deploy 1Password SCIM Bridge as an app on Azure's [Container Apps](https://azure.microsoft.com/en-us/products/container-apps/#overview) service.

 The deployment consists of two [containers](https://learn.microsoft.com/en-us/azure/container-apps/containers), the SCIM bridge cntainer and a Redis container and an [ingress](https://learn.microsoft.com/en-us/azure/container-apps/ingress-overview) for the SCIM bridge container.